 - 12.4.a.
 If an operator refuses or is unable to conduct reclamation of an unabated violation, if the terms of the permit are not met, or if the operator defaults on the conditions under which the bond was accepted, the Secretary shall take the following action to forfeit all of the bond: - 12.4.a.1.
 Send written notification by certified mail, return receipt requested, to the permittee and the surety on the bond, if any, informing them of the decision to forfeit the bond, including the reasons for the forfeiture and the amount to be forfeited.
 Bond liability shall extend to the entire permit area. - 12.4.a.2.
 Advise the permittee and surety, if applicable, of the conditions under which forfeiture may be avoided.
 Such conditions may include, but are not limited to: - 12.4.a.2.A.
-Agreement by the permittee or another party to perform reclamation operations in accordance with a compliance schedule which meets the conditions of the permit, the reclamation plan, and the regulatory program and a demonstration that such party has the ability to satisfy the conditions; or
+Agreement by the permittee or another party to perform reclamation operations in accordance with a compliance schedule which meets the conditions of the permit, the reclamation plan, and the regulatory program and a demonstration that such party has the ability to satisfy the conditions; or - 12.4.a.2.B.

-- 12.4.a.2.B.
 The Secretary may allow a surety to complete the reclamation plan, or the portion of the reclamation plan applicable to the bonded phase or increment, if the surety demonstrates the ability to complete the reclamation in accordance with the approved reclamation plan.
-No surety liability shall be released until successful completion of all reclamation under the terms of the permit and in accordance with the Act and this rule to include the revegetation liability period. - 12.4.b.
-In the event forfeiture of the bond is required by this section, the Secretary shall proceed to collect the forfeiture amount as provided for in subsection b, section 17 of the Act.
-Where the bond is forfeited, the proceeds shall be used by the Secretary to accomplish completion of reclamation including the requirements of section 23 of the Act, this subsection, and subsection 12.5 of this rule governing water quality. - 12.4.c.
+Except where the Secretary may approve partial release authorized under 12.2 of this rule, no surety liability shall be released until successful completion of all reclamation under the terms of the permit and in accordance with the Act and this rule to include the revegetation liability period - 12.4.b.
+In the event forfeiture of the bond is required by this section, the Secretary shall: - 12.4.b.1.
+Proceed to collect the forfeiture amount as provided for by applicable laws for the collection of defaulted bonds or other debts if action to avoid forfeiture have not been taken, or if rights of appeal, if any, have not been exercised within a time established by the regulatory authority, or if such appeal, if taken is unsuccessful. - 12.4.b.2.
+Use funds collected from bond forfeiture to complete the reclamation plan, or portion thereof, on the permit area or increment to which bond coverage applies.

+- 12.4.c.
 After the notice of forfeiture has been served, the Secretary shall in a timely manner, but not later than one hundred eighty (180) days after such notice, initiate reclamation operations to reclaim the site in accordance with the approved reclamation plan or modification thereof, including action to remediate any acid mine drainage from the site.
 The Secretary shall take the most effective actions possible to remediate acid mine drainage, including chemical treatment where appropriate, with the resources available. - 12.4.d.
-Where the proceeds of bond forfeiture are less than the actual cost of reclamation, the Secretary shall make expenditures from the special reclamation fund to complete reclamation.
-The Secretary shall take the most effective actions possible to remediate acid mine drainage, including chemical treatment where appropriate, with the resources available. - 12.4.e.
+In the event the estimated amount forfeited is insufficient to pay for the full cost of reclamation, the Secretary shall make expenditures out of the Special Reclamation Fund to complete the reclamation on the bonded area.
+The Secretary may recover from the operator or permittee all costs of reclamation in excess of the amount forfeited. - 12.4.e.
 The operator or permittee shall be liable for all costs in excess of the amount forfeited.
 The Secretary may commence civil, criminal or other appropriate action to collect such costs.